Qiskit/RFCs/0023-executor-primitive.md

 variations locally, reducing network load while preserving user control over error mitigation techniques.

-An intermediate solution would have been to save the user the generation of the samplex in the client, sending the annotated circuit only.
-TBD into why this option was discarded.
+An intermediate solution would have been to save the user from generating the samplex in the client, sending the annotated circuit only.
+However, local inspectability and debuggability would require local generation of the samplex DAG anyhow.
+More importantly, the compute model becomes simpler and honors its main
+responsibillity: execution.

 ## Questions
 Open questions for discussion and an opening for feedback.